 From a productivity standpoint, I can see how this could be a time-saver in a boardroom if you need to cast a file on the fly.
 It may be a minute detail but it still adds more polish to Chrome’s continual evolution as an enterprise-focused platform.

-As others have pointed out, this could also benefit those who may have a video collection that may or may not have been attained in the most ethical manners.
+As others have pointed out, this could also benefit those who may have a video collection that may or may not have been attained in the most ethical manner.
 Pirating video is still very much a thing and this would allow users to quickly cast their movies with just a couple of simple clicks.

 While I don’t agree with or condone pirating of any kind, it’s going to happen and the people doing it will most certainly use a Chromecast to watch said videos if they so choose.
 This feature will just make it a tad easier to do so.